vitheepan/powerbi-data-analytics-portfolio/README.md

 ## 📌 About
 These projects represent my journey into data analytics, beginning with my **iO-Sphere Fellowship** and continuing through independent portfolio work.
-They demonstrate how I approach data problems, from cleaning and transformation to creating impactful visualizations that drive insights.
+They demonstrate how I approach data problems, from cleaning and transformation to creating impactful visualisations that drive insights.